 - Bath Kick: Fujiko Mine does one in the sixth episode.

 - Car Skiing: In the second episode with Goemon, Lupin proceeds to car ski on a single log bridge to run over the samurai.
 Goemon naturally avoids it, and slices the car in half.
 At which point, Lupin continues to car ski with half a car still trying to run Goemon over.

-- Compared to the manga, this series had cut out most of the Gorn, but it remains on the darker end of the scale, until the Retool, when "A-Productions" took over.
+- Darker and Edgier: This series has a lot of Tone Shift, due mostly to the director change partway through.
+Compared to the manga, this series had cut out most of the sex and violence, but it remains on the darker end of the scale, until the Retool, when "A-Productions" took over.
 One of Miyazaki's primary influences was to give Lupin secondary heroic goals, to balance out his selfish goals.

 - Gas Chamber: 'One Chance to Breakout' has Lupin in jail, awaiting his execution.
 A guard said Lupin would be heading to the Gas Chamber.
 Inspector Zenigata knows that the method of execution at this particular joint is the electric chair and any guard would've known that.
 He has just enough time to figure out the guard is actually Lupin in disguise before Lupin uses this knowledge against him and he sets off to rescue the guard Lupin sent to be electrocuted in his place.

 - Groin Attack: In episode 10, when Flinch aims a second kick at Lupin, he catches it and kicks Flinch in the crotch.